9th Grade

 Composition

-In composition, students will continue to master persuasive writing using Lost Tools of Writing, but also expand their writing skills to include Comparison Essays, Creative Prompts, Poetry, Judicial Writing, and more.
+In composition, students will continue to master persuasive writing using Lost Tools of Writing, but also expand their writing skills to include Comparison Essays, Creative Prompts, Poetry, Judicial Writing, and Research.
 This subject will include conversations about the literature they are reading.

 Art/History